develephant/corona-html5-cookie-plugin/README.md

 ## Demo

-### Corona

 In the __demo__ directory is a Corona project that you can build for HTML5 testing.

 The demo does have some debug output that prints to the browser console.
 The plugin in the __plugin__ directory does not output any debug info.

 ## Notes